adwuard/adwuard.github.io/_posts/2022-12-23-stm-32-usb-audio-development.md

 > This document details the development process and debugging journey of my USB Microphone Array Project.
 It explores the intricacies of the USB Audio Class (UAC) device stack on STM32 processors.

 *** Please note that this documentation is not a structured guide for solving specific problems.
 Instead, it offers a glimpse into my development process, outlining the challenges and solutions encountered while implementing multi-channel microphone arrays on the STM32 platform.
+But if you have any question, please feel free to reach out or comment below!

+---

 <img src="/images/projects/mic_array/1.jpg" style="width:50%;">